Breword/tmux/Getting Started.md

 `new-session` has other flags - some are covered below.
 A full list is [in the tmux manual](https://man.openbsd.org/tmux#new-session).

+#### The status line

+When a tmux client is attached, it shows a status line on the bottom line of the screen.
+By default this is green and shows:

+* On the left, the name of the attached session: `[0]`.

+* In the middle, a list of the windows in the session, with their index, for example with one window called `ksh` at index 0: `0:ksh`.

+* On the right, the pane title in quotes (this defaults to the name of the host running tmux) and the time and the date.

+As new windows are opened, the window list grows - if there are too many windows to fit on the width of the terminal, a `<` or `>` will be added at the left or right or both to show there are hidden windows.

+In the window list, the current window is marked with a `*` after the name, and the last window with a `-`.

 #### The prefix key

 Once a tmux client is attached, any keys entered are forwarded to the program